 They say God draws straight with crooked lines.
 Through a series of bad choices I ended up jobless and without any desire to find a new job, or even to live at all.
 If it hadn’t been for all the dumb mistakes I made in high school and beyond, I’d probably have a “fulfilling” career by now.
 Instead, thanks to His mercy, I’m rejoicing in my growing family, filling the role of help-meet to a faithful and hard-working man, and looking forward to a life of (cover your eyes, feminists) submission to God’s will–and my husband’s.

-I’ve learned the hard way how to run my household and raise my children, and I’m going to pass along to my own daughter what I’ve learned, whether she has other ambitions or not.
-When she feels home and marriage pulling her from the working world (should she ever enter it), I’m going to make sure she doesn’t spend the first two years of it twiddling her thumbs and wondering exactly what she’s supposed to be doing with all this “free” time.
-Or worse, ignoring the most beautiful vocation on Earth because someone told her “Mommy’s not enough.”
+I’ve learned the hard way how to run my household and raise my children, and I’m going to pass along to my own daughter what I’ve learned.
+When some young man comes along to take her away from me, I’m going to make sure she doesn’t spend the first years of marriage twiddling her thumbs and wondering exactly what she’s supposed to be doing with all this “free” time–or worse, ignoring the most beautiful vocation on Earth because someone once told her “Mommy’s not enough.”